TechiAkki963/Responsive_Basic/README.md

 # Responsive_Basic

 Responsive Web with Git , HTML and CSS

 <h1> Git and Github</h1>
 <p> to write inside a .Readme file always use HTML for better formatting</p>
-Author - Akshay Parab
+Author - TechiAkki963
 </br>
 Setting up GIT
 <ul>